Clinton-Davis/CapeTowns_Best_Bits/README.md

 ### Credits:

-I would like to Thank the slack community for a lot of very helpfull tips and code.
+I would like to Thank the slack community for a lot of constructive tips and code.
-Kevin Powell for know how and code
+Kevin Powell for know-how and code
-Dev Ed for know how and code
+Dev Ed for know-how and code

 ##### Design:

-The conept and design is by Clinton Davis (myself)
+The concept and design is by Clinton Davis (myself)

 ##### Content: